myTerminal/ursa/README.md

 ## Setup

+To prepare the environment with external dependencies, run:

+    make setup

 In order to set *ursa* on an external storage drive, clone it to a local directory, and run the following command:

     ./ursa-deploy